con/open-brain-consent/docs/source/annon_tools.rst

 .. _chap_annonimization_tools:

-Annonimization tools
+Anonimization tools
 ====================

-Sanitarization of headers/filenames
+Sanitization of headers/filenames
 -----------------------------------

 - see
   http://www.researchgate.net/post/Best_free_tool_for_DICOM_data_anonymization
-  discussion on sanitarization of DICOM headers
+  discussion on sanitization of DICOM headers
 - `DeID <http://www.nitrc.org/projects/deid>`_ (`see paper
   <http://journal.frontiersin.org/article/10.3389/fnins.2015.00325/full>`_),
-  which provides an interactive tool for inspection and sanitarization of Analyze and NIfTI images
+  which provides an interactive tool for inspection and sanitization of Analyze and NIfTI images